elm/compiler/hints/recursive-alias.md

 When you try to expand `Comment` you have to expand `Responses` which needs to expand `Comment` which needs to expand `Responses`, etc.

-So this is just a fancy case of a self-recusive type alias.
+So this is just a fancy case of a self-recursive type alias.
 The solution is the same.
 Somewhere in that cycle, you need to define an actual `type` to end the infinite expansion.